Mich-proart/theme-inmobiliaria-proart/wp-content/plugins/sassy-social-share/readme.txt

 ﻿=== Social Sharing Plugin - Sassy Social Share ===
 Contributors: Heateor, jatin8heateor, farhan8heateor
 Donate link: https://www.heateor.com/donate/?action=Sassy+Social+Share
-Tags: social share, social sharing, social media share, share facebook, facebook social share, wordpress social share, share buttons, social share buttons, facebook like, twitter tweet, whatsapp share, line share, gab share, parler share
+Tags: social share, social sharing, social media share, share facebook, facebook social share, wordpress social share, share buttons, social share buttons, facebook like, twitter tweet, whatsapp share, line share, gab share, gab, parler share, gettr, gettr share, mewe share, mewe
 Requires at least: 2.5.0
-Tested up to: 5.8.1
+Tested up to: 6.0
-Stable tag: 3.3.25
+Stable tag: 3.3.42
 License: GPLv2 or later

 Slickest, Simplest and Optimized Share buttons.
-Facebook, Twitter, Reddit, Pinterest, Whatsapp, Parler, Gab and over 100 more.
+Facebook, Twitter, Reddit, Pinterest, Whatsapp, Parler, Gab, Gettr and over 100 more.

 == Description ==
+**Try it out live => <a href="https://tastewp.com/new/?pre-installed-plugin-slug=sassy-social-share">Click here</a>**

-Sassy Social Share enables your website users to share the content over Facebook, Twitter, Google, Linkedin, Whatsapp, Tumblr, Pinterest, Reddit, Parler, Gab and over 100 more social sharing and bookmarking services.
+Sassy Social Share enables your website users to share the content over Facebook, Twitter, Google, Linkedin, Whatsapp, Tumblr, Pinterest, Reddit, Parler, Gab, Gettr and over 100 more social sharing and bookmarking services.

-This is the simplest and the fastest Social Sharing plugin with optimized and great looking vector icons.
+This is the Simplest and Smoothest Social Sharing plugin with optimized and great looking vector icons.

 **Note:** Plugin will not work on local server.
 You should have an online website for the plugin to function properly.

 **This plugin does not save any cookie in the browser of the user visiting the website having this plugin installed**

 = Feature list =
-* GDPR Compliant
+* EU-GDPR Compliant
 * Compatible with Gutenberg editor
+* Compatible with WPML and multilingual website
 * Compatible with myCRED (append myCRED referral ID at the end of the url being shared)
 * Around **100 Social Sharing/Bookmarking** services
 * Social Media follow icons (Redirect website visitors to your Social Media pages)